-We’ve said it before and we’ll say it again: Paros is a College Break favorite.
+We’ve said it before and we’ll say it again: Paros is an Ultimate Break favorite.
 White sandy beaches, crystal clear water and endless nightlife—Paros is an island paradise.
 Head there in August and September to unwind without the crowds.
 As “real life” picks up again in the fall, you can rest easy in Greece at the end of the summer season when it’s a little less crowded.

 5. Paris, France

 See one of Europe’s most visited and iconic cities wind down after its peak summer season.
 As fall starts to set in, Paris turns more docile and more beautiful (if that’s even possible).
 Travel in August and catch the tail end of the excitement from summer, or wait until September to soak in the calm, natural state of the city, just like the locals.
 Either way, you’re in for a treat.

 6. Amsterdam, The Netherlands

 Year round, Amsterdam has a pretty temperate climate, but August and September are typically the sunniest.
 As the busy season dies down for the summer, you can continue the party in August and September with art and music festivals as well as biking throughout the city as the Dutch do.

 According to us, backed by US News & World Report, September is among the best months to visit Venice.
 As the weather cools and other travelers vacate the city, Venetian local life is rejuvenated.
 The city is slowly sinking, so now is the time to see it before rising tides take over.